-Whiteboard video production
+Whiteboard video production service

 We produce whiteboard explainer videos for a wide variety of uses.
 But mainly education and information delivery.
 A whiteboard video is made by video recording an artist or illustrator while they draw a series of cartoon images.
 These drawings depict the voice over narrative.